KrypticCoder/Restaurant-Menu-App/README.md

 - project.py: same idea as webserver.py but built using Flask framework

 ##Folders
+Folders for webserver.py and project.py
 - templates: .html pages that are rendered by webserverapp.py and project.py
 - static: holds our css stylesheet for customizing the app

+Standalone folders.
+View contents to see description
 - ProblemSet1: Beginning to work with SQLAlchemy and ORM (Object Relational Mapping)
 - finalproject: Final project of Restaurant Menu App.